 Martina’s extensive repertoire ranges from Bach to Berio and encompasses more than 30 piano concertos.
 She is dedicated to continuous exploring of piano literature and various concert formats.
 Performing with orchestra takes the biggest part of her time and she frequently states that she enjoys the interaction and the exchange of energy between so many musicians on the stage (in fact, she has had that experience on the Cape Symphony stage once before!).

-Martin Filjak performs with the Cape Symphony in Beethoven Unleashed, April 6 and 7.
+Martina Filjak performs with the Cape Symphony in Beethoven Unleashed, April 6 and 7.